 #4 Extend your content’s reach by engaging “followers”

 When content resonates through the social graph of LinkedIn, it will get picked up by people who aren’t contacts of you yet.
 If they like what they see, they can always hit the “follow” button.

-By having more followers, this will increase your content’s influence and reach, and it has the potential to show up in more people’s newsfeed.
-By extending your reach to people who are no direct contacts yet, you can attract the attention of new potential connections, helping you to grow your leads for free.
+By having more followers, will increase your content’s influence and reach, and it has the potential to show up in more people’s newsfeeds.
+By extending your reach to people without direct contacts, you can attract the attention of new potential connections, helping you grow your leads for free.

 LinkedIn makes the creation of quality content super easy.